-- Mathematics also reduced "Mathematical Induction," "Mathematical Reasoning," and some of the topics in "Three Dimensional Geometry."
+- The mathematics syllabus for JEE Main has shown a reduction in topics like "Mathematical Induction," "Mathematical Reasoning," and some of the topics in "Three-Dimensional Geometry."

-Which Chapters have been removed from JEE main 2025?
+Which Chapters have been removed from JEE Main 2026?

 Subject | Chapter/Topic | Change |